Disclosure Risk from Homogeneity Attack in Differentially Private Frequency Distribution: Introduction

 \subsection{Our Contribution}

-We examine the relationships between the privacy loss parameters in DP and DR-HA on multi-dimensional frequency distributions.
-The frequency distributions include some of the commonly released data types by data collectors/curators such as cross-tabulations and multi-dimensional histograms.
-The availability of the closed-form relationships will help practitioners better understand the concept of DP and the associated privacy loss parameters in the context of HA, and provide a perspective on choosing privacy loss parameters when implementing differentially private mechanisms in data sanitization and release, along with other considerations.
-Our main contributions are summarized below. \begin{itemize}[leftmargin=12pt, itemsep=-3pt] \item We propose several DR-HA measures at the individual level and for a whole multi-dimensional frequency distribution dataset. \item We derive the mathematical relationships between DR-HA and the privacy loss parameters for Laplace and Gaussian mechanisms in DP. \item We demonstrate the applications of the closed-form mathematical relationships in real-life datasets and how to leverage the relationships to help making decisions on privacy loss parameters when implementing DP mechanisms. \end{itemize}
+We examine the relationships between privacy loss parameters in DP and DR-HA on multi-dimensional Frequency Distributions (FDs), also known as data cubes and marginals, and contingency tables and cross-tabulations in statistics.
+FDs are essentially count data and are of the commonly released data types by data collectors/curators.
+The availability of the closed-form relationships between DP privacy loss parameters and DR-HA will help practitioners better understand the concept of DP and the associated privacy loss parameters in the context of HA, and provide a perspective for choosing privacy loss parameters when implementing differentially private mechanisms in data sanitization and releasing, along with other considerations.
+Our main contributions are summarized below. \begin{itemize}[leftmargin=12pt, itemsep=-3pt] \item We define several DR-HA measures for a multi-dimensional FD dataset.
+Users may report one or multiple DR-HA measures, depending on the assumptions they are willing to make (Section \ref{sec:DR-HA}). \item We derive the mathematical relationships between DR-HA and privacy loss parameters for Laplace and Gaussian mechanisms in DP (Section \ref{sec:relation}). \item We apply the closed-form mathematical relationships in real-life data and show how to leverage the relations to assist decision-making on privacy loss parameters when implementing DP mechanisms (Section \ref{sec:experiment}). \item The theoretical and empirical results suggest that relations between DR-HA and privacy loss are S-shaped, the lower asymptote of which relates to the number of levels of a sensitive attribute; DR-HA may not disappear even when privacy loss approaches 0. \end{itemize}

-The remainder of the paper is organized as follows.
-Section \ref{sec:prelim} overviews some basic concepts of DP and introduces HA.
-Section \ref{sec:math} derives the mathematical relationships between DR-HA on frequency distributions and the privacy loss parameters for the Laplace and Gaussian mechanisms.
-Section \ref{sec:experiment} presents the applications of the derived relationships in several experiments.
-Section \ref{sec:conclusion} summarizes the work and presents some future research directions.